itom-project/itom/docs/userDoc/source/08_scriptLanguage/pymod-matplotlib.rst

 =====================================

 Matplotlib can be used to create animation and save it as a *mp4* file.
 The **ffmpeg codec** is required for this feature and needs to be installed on your computer.
 A detailed description for the installation of the ffmpeg codec can be found `here <http://www.adaptivesamples.com/how-to-install-ffmpeg-on-windows>`_.
 The build version of the ffmpeg codec can be downloaded `here
 <http://www.ffmpeg.zeranoe.com/builds>`_.
-Download and unzip the builds files to your harddrive.
+Download and unzip the build files to your harddrive.

 Typically the folder is like::